How to Sear Scallops: 10 Steps to Perfection

 - 1 tbsp chopped fresh cilantro

 - Using some paper towels, pat the scallops dry.
-Measure the oil and the remaining 1 tablespoon of butter into a large cast iron skillet.
-Heat it over medium-high heat until it is very hot.
-While it’s heating sprinkle the tops of the scallops with the coarse salt (one little pinch of salt per scallop).
+Measure the oil into a large skillet (I use a cast iron one).
+Heat it over high heat until smoking hot.
+While it's heating sprinkle the tops of the scallops with the coarse salt (one little pinch of salt per scallop).

-- When the oil and butter is so hot that it’s almost smoking add the scallops, salted side down.
-Sprinkle the top of each scallop with another little pinch of salt and then leave the scallops alone until their undersides are well-browned, about 2 minutes.
-If you try to lift a scallop and it’s stuck to the pan, it means it isn’t ready yet.
+- When the oil is smoking add the scallops, salted side down.
+Sprinkle the top of each scallop with another little pinch of salt and then leave the scallops alone until their undersides are well-browned, about 2-3 minutes.
+If you try to lift a scallop and it's stuck to the pan, it means it isn't ready yet.
 It should release fairly easily if it has well-browned.

 - Flip the scallops over and cook until the other side is browned as well.
 Cut into one scallop to make sure it has cooked through.
 If so, remove the scallops from the pan and put them on a plate lined with paper towel to drain off some of the oil.
 Keep them with the first side that touched the pan facing up since that it likely your browner nicer side.
 Blot the top of each scallop lightly with a corner of paper towel.